LeandroLeiteC/My-Ultimate-Prompts/prd->tasks/prompt.md

 3. **Make a list of tasks": Analyse the codebase under `src/` and make a list of tasks to implement all requirements.
 4.  **Break Down Requirements:** Decompose each feature from into a series of granular, atomic tasks.
 Each task should represent a distinct unit of work.
 5.  **Use the Task Template:** For each task, strictly adhere to the following template.
 Do not omit any fields.
 6.  **Handle Ambiguity:** If any requirement is unclear, incomplete, or ambiguous, create a specific task titled `Clarify: [Ambiguous Feature or Requirement]` and use the `Implementation Notes` to detail the specific questions that need answering.
+And it should be the first tasks in the list.
 7.  **Order Logically:** Ensure tasks are presented in an efficient implementation sequence, with foundational tasks appearing before those that depend on them.
 8. **Return the tasks** Folowing the Task Template provided bellow return to the user the output json with the tasks.